genai-impact/ecologits/docs/tutorial/providers/mistralai_v1.md

-# Mistral AI
+# Mistral AI v1

-This guide focuses on the integration of :seedling: **EcoLogits** with the [Mistral AI official python client :octicons-link-external-16:](https://github.com/mistralai/client-python).
+This guide focuses on the integration of :seedling: **EcoLogits** with the [Mistral AI official python client :octicons-link-external-16:](https://github.com/mistralai/client-python) for versions `>=1.0.0`.

 Official links: